tangshuang/tyshemo/docs/meta.md

   // optional, function, whether to not use this property when `toData`
   drop: (value, key, data) => Boolean,
-  // optional, function, to override the property value when `toData`, not work when `drop` is false
+  // optional, function, to override the property value when `toData`,
-  map: (value, key, data) => newValue,
-  // optional, function, to assign this result to output data, don't forget to set `drop` to be true if you want to drop original property
+  // not work when `drop` is false
   // `output` is the data to be exported, you can modify it directly
+  map: (value, key, data，output) => newValue | void,
+  // optional, function, to assign this result to output data,
+  // `drop` has no effect for `flat`
+  // don't forget to set `drop` to be true if you want to drop original property
+  // `output` is the data to be exported, you can modify it directly
-  arrange: (value, key, data, output) => ({ [key]: newValue }),
+  flat: (value, key, data, output) => ({ [key]: newValue }) | void,
   // optional, submit the key to be another name, for example: { to: 'table_1.field_1' } -> { 'table_1.field_1': value }
+  // can use keyPath like 'parent.child'
   to: string,

   // optional, function, format this property value when set